The Differences Between Private and Foster Adoption

-Private Adoption – 1 to 12 months at American Adoptions, on average
+Private Adoption: 1 to 12 months at American Adoptions, on average

 Some families who want to adopt sooner choose private adoption because wait times are typically shorter on average than in foster care adoption.
 This, however, is not always the case.
 As with any adoption, the unique nuances of your situation (including your openness to certain opportunities and circumstances) can increase or decrease your wait times.

 There are, however, some older children immediately ready for adoption through the state.
 Check your state’s social services department to learn more about these children.